 Atlantic white-sided dolphin

-Updated: June 2018
+Updated: June 2020

-Found in temperate and subarctic waters of the North Atlantic.
+They are found in temperate and subarctic waters of the North Atlantic.

 As a widespread and abundant species, with no reported population declines or major threats identified, it receives little management attention.

-Latin: Lagenorhynchus acutus
+Scientific name: Lagenorhynchus acutus

 Faroese: Skjórutur springari

-Norwegian: Kvitskjeving, hvitskjeving
+Norwegian: Kvitskjeving, hvitskjeving, springer